Twisted Conjugacy in Houghton's groups: Introduction

 Should any of these problems be solved for one finite presentation, then they may be solved for any other finite presentation of that group.
 We therefore say that such problems are solvable if an algorithm exists for one such presentation.
 Many decision problems may also be considered for any group that is recursively presented.

 We say that $G$ is a finite extension of $H$ if $H\unlhd G$ and $H$ is finite index in $G$.
 If CP($G$) is solvable, then we do not have that finite index subgroups of $G$ or finite extensions of $G$ have solvable conjugacy problem, even if these are of degree 2.
 Explicit examples can be found for both cases (see \cite{conjsub} or \cite{Gorjaga1975}).
 Thus it is natural to ask, if CP($G$) is solvable, whether the conjugacy problem holds for finite extensions and finite index subgroups of $G$.
-The groups we investigate in this paper are Houghton groups (denoted $H_n$ with $n \in \N$). \begin{thmR} Let $n \ge 2$.
-Then TCP($H_n$) is solvable. \end{thmR} \begin{defn*} We say that two groups $A$ and $B$ are commensurable if there exists a group $N$ which is normal and finite index in both $A$ and $B$. \end{defn*} \begin{thmR} Let $n\ge2$.
-Then, for any group $G$ commensurable to $H_n$, CP($G$) is solvable. \end{thmR}
+The groups we investigate in this paper are Houghton groups (denoted $H_n$ with $n \in \N$). \begin{thmR} Let $n\in \{2, 3, \ldots\}$.
+Then TCP($H_n$) is solvable. \end{thmR}

+We say that two groups $A$ and $B$ are commensurable if there exists $N_A\cong N_B$ where $N_A$ is normal and finite index in $A$ and $N_B$ is normal and finite index in $B$.